Boolean Observation Games: Preliminaries

 Here, $\neg$ is negation, $\vee$ is disjunction, and $K_i \phi$ stands for `player $i$ knows $\phi$.'
 Other propositional connectives are defined by abbreviation, and also $\M_i \alpha := \neg K_i \neg \alpha$ (player $i$ considers $\alpha$ possible), and $\Kw_i \alpha := K_i \alpha \vel K_i \neg \alpha$ (player $i$ knows whether $\alpha$).
 The members of $L^K$ are {\em goals} and may as well be called, suiting our purposes {\em formulas}.

 The following fragments of $L^K$ also play a role, where $i, j \in N$ and $p_i \in P_i$.

-The language $L^B$ of the the \emph{Booleans} is the fragment of $L^K$ without $K_i$ modalities.
+The language $L^B$ of the \emph{Booleans} is the fragment of $L^K$ without $K_i$ modalities.
 In the language $L^\Kw$ of {\em knowing whether formulas} (\emph{$\Kw$ formulas}) the constructs $\Kw_j p_i$ play the role of propositional variables.
 The fragments $L^K_\nnf$ and $L^\Kw_\nnf$ are those of the {\em negation normal form} ($\nnf$) of respectively $L^K$ and $L^\Kw$, where the language $L^+$ of the {\em positive formulas} is the fragment of $L^K_\nnf$ without $\M_i$ modalities (corresponding to a universal fragment of first-order logic).
 Note that $L^\Kw$ and $L^\Kw_\nnf$ are really propositional languages, not modal languages.
+A goal is \emph{guarded} if it has shape $\gamma_i = K_i \alpha$.

 Apart from the above fragments yet another fragment plays a role in our contribution, namely that of the self-positive goals.
 The {\em self-positive goal formulas} are defined as $L^{\mathsf{self}+} := \Union_{j \in N} L^{{j}+}$, where each $L^{{j}+}$ is given by the following BNF, wherein $i,k\in N$ and $k \neq j$.